-The first edition of the workshop was successfully hosted with SIGIR 2018 in Ann Arbor, Michigan.
-In the second edition, we hope the workshop will not only present state-of-the-art research on Explainable IR, but also generate insightful debates about the recent regulations regarding AI interpretability, to a broader community including but not limited to IR, machine learning, AI, Data Science, and beyond.
+The first and second editions of the workshop was successfully hosted with SIGIR 2018 and SIGIR2019 in Ann Arbor, Michigan and Paris, France, respectively.
+In the third edition, we hope the workshop will not only present state-of-the-art research on Explainable

+IR, but also generate insightful debates about the recent regulations regarding AI interpretability, to a broader community including but not limited to IR, machine learning, AI, Data Science, and beyond.